Need to Rehome Your

 is.
 There is no $20 fee.

-If a Potential Adopter contacts us they must fill out our 6-page Adoption Application.
-We then do extensive
+OUR PROTOCOL: If a Potential Adopter contacts us they must fill out our 6-page Adoption Application.
+We then do

-phone interviews and a Home Check.
-If the adopter is qualified and approved, transportation is arranged.
-We
+extensive phone interviews and a Home Check.
+If the adopter is qualified and approved, transportation is

-often do Follow-Up visits or receive photos to ensure that the dog is doing well.
-We try to keep in
+arranged.
+We often do Follow-Up visits or receive photos to ensure that the dog is doing well.
+We try to keep

 If you would like us to help find your dog a new home, please fill out the Q&A below and email it back to

-We may be able to help with Fostering as well.
-Please remember that all efforts should be used to try to keep
+be able to help with Fostering as well.
+Please remember that all efforts should be used to try to keep your

-your dog.
-Consider going to Dog Classes, giving more exercise,
+dog.
+Consider going to Dog Classes, giving more exercise

-reinforcing your fencing, or hiring a trainer.
-If your dog is misbehaving, consulting with a
+your fencing, hiring a trainer or dog walker.
+If your dog is misbehaving, consulting with a wolfdog-experienced

-wolfdog-experienced or northern-breed trainer can help as well as training books and videos (some found on our
+or northern-breed trainer would be advised, as well as training books and videos (some found on our website in

-website in Shopping Wolf Things).
-There are hundreds of wolfdogs and
+).
+There are hundreds of wolfdogs and northern

-northern breeds needing homes.
+breeds needing homes.
 Most sanctuaries are already full and good homes are difficult to find.
-We
+We hope you will

 Please know that wolfdogs are illegal to own in many counties throughout the United